tecnico-sec/Project-2026_1/project_overview.md

 The project is organized in 3 parts: secure documents, infrastructure, and security challenge.

-The first part - _secure documents_ - will require the design and implementation of a custom cryptographic library.
+The first part - _secure documents_ - will require the design and implementation of a custom library to protect documents.
 Each business scenario has a core document format that lacks protection.
 Each team will have to use adequate cryptography to protect the document.
 We recommend that you get teacher feedback before the implementation begins.